Are U.S. tax dollars funding Taliban? Lawmakers say Biden admin is skirting Afghanistan oversight - Santa Barbara News-Press

 “While I agree, and we all agree that Afghanistan faces a dire humanitarian and economic situation, it is critical that our assistance not be diverted by the Taliban,” Mr. Sopko said.
 “Unfortunately, as I sit here today, I cannot assure this committee or the American taxpayer that we are not currently funding the Taliban.”

-Now, Mr. Sopko’s office said the Biden administration is failing to cooperate in his oversight efforts even as those funds may be going to the Taliban.
+Now, Mr. Sopko’s office says that the Biden administration is failing to cooperate in his oversight efforts even as those funds may be going to the Taliban.

 “SIGAR has notified the Committee on multiple occasions of the Department of State’s, the U.S. Agency for International Development’s, the Department of Defense’s, and the U.S. Department of Treasury’s refusals to cooperate with SIGAR’s ongoing evaluations,” the letter said.
 “This lack of cooperation is unacceptable.
 The Administration will neither avoid SIGAR’s important oversight work nor flout accountability to the American people for its catastrophic failures in Afghanistan,”